-A front wheel drum brake system or an optional rear wheel disk brake system is used on the aircraft.
-Depressing the brake lever on the left hand side of the front footrest actuates the brake, on aerotow equipped trikes the aerotow release is the lever on the top left, painted yellow.
+A rear wheel disk brake system is used on the aircraft.
+Depressing the brake lever on the left hand side of the front footrest actuates the brake; on aerotow-equipped trikes the aerotow release is the lever on the top left, painted yellow.
 A brake lever lock is provided.
 To engage, depress foot lever and raise locking lever by hand.
 To disengage, depress the foot lever.